asfadmin/apt-insar/doc/UserGuide.md

 ## Background

-The Alaska Satellite Facility (ASF) has developed an advanced product toolbox (APT) capable of conducting Interferometric SAR Processing (InSAR) with the ISCE Processoe named apt-insar.
+The Alaska Satellite Facility (ASF) has developed an advanced product toolbox (APT) capable of conducting Interferometric SAR Processing (InSAR) with the ISCE Processor named apt-insar.
 The toolbox provides automated fetching of data from ASF's datapool (https://vertex.daac.asf.alaska.edu), Digital Elevation Map (DEM) selection and stitching, and bundles NASA's Jet Propultion Labritory ISCE processor for processing interferogram products from start to finish.
 This allows users to begin with a pair of granule names and in one command produce an interferograadvanced product toolbox (APT)m product.

 Insert Prargraph about InSAR here.